 The student will complete the 12 worksheets found in Wayne McDill’s 12 Essential Skills textbook.
 (CLOs: A, B)

 Sermon Manuscript Assignments (4)

 The student will write 4 separate 10–12-page sermon manuscripts for 4 preaching passages from the book of Philippians.
 Each manuscript must follow current Turabian format.
 There must be a sermon manuscript from each chapter of Philippians.
-(MLOs: B, C, D, E)
+(CLOs: B, C, D, E)

 Reflection Paper Assignment

 The student will write a 1,000-word minimum, research-based paper in current Turabian format that discusses Goldsworthy’s thesis for biblical theology in expositional preaching.
 The student must interact substantively with Goldsworthy’s development of his thesis as it relates to the student’s preaching.
 The paper must include references to the course textbooks and the Bible.
-(MLOs: D, E)
+(CLOs: D, E)

 Homiletical Outline of Philippians Assignment